home - Electricity

 Venetian plaster is a suitable material for paintings and graffiti.
 They draw everything that is enough for imagination.
 Taking into account the specifics of the material and the preference for the classic style of the premises, the most common patterns are intricate patterns made with pastel colors.

-The plaster is painted with other subjects as well.
+Plaster is painted with other subjects as well.
 Based on the concept of "pattern", oriental patterns-hieroglyphs, ligature and so on are depicted.
-Such decoration is appropriate if the general decor of the apartment corresponds to the oriental theme.
+Such decoration is appropriate if the general decor of the apartment corresponds to an oriental theme.

 Classification